Willem Dafoe: 2014–present: Independent films and career resurgence

 In 2019, he had a supporting role in Edward Norton's period crime drama Motherless Brooklyn where he played powerful developer Moses Randolph's "beaten and broken" brother.
 In the same year, he played a lighthouse keeper on a storm-swept island in Robert Eggers' psychological horror The Lighthouse opposite Robert Pattinson.
 It had its world premiere at the Cannes Film Festival, where the film and Dafoe's performance received high praise.
 Owen Gleiberman of Variety said "Both actors are sensational (and they work together like one), but in terms of sheer showboating power it's Dafoe's movie."
+Dafoe won Satellite Award for Best Actor in a Supporting Role and Independent Spirit Award for Best Supporting Male for the role, and got Oscar buzz, but ultimately did not receive Academy Award nomination, in what was perceived by some as snub.

 Dafoe portrayed sled dog breeder, trainer, and musher Leonhard Seppala in Togo.
-Dafoe acted in Wes Anderson's ensemble period comedy The French Dispatch and Guillermo del Toro's neo-noir thriller Nightmare Alley, which were both released in 2021, and Robert Eggers's historical epic The Northman, released in 2022.
+Dafoe reunited with Wes Anderson in the latter's ensemble period comedy The French Dispatch, appeared in Guillermo del Toro's neo-noir thriller Nightmare Alley, which were both released in 2021, and Robert Eggers's historical epic The Northman, released in 2022.
 All projects pushed their release dates due to the COVID-19 pandemic.
 Dafoe voiced the Australian ABC-television documentary River in 2021, which was written to highlight the precaricity of rivers worldwide.
 In 2020, The New York Times ranked him No. 18 in its list of the 25 Greatest Actors of the 21st Century.

 Dafoe reprised his role as Green Goblin from Sam Raimi's Spider-Man trilogy in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021).
 To avoid having his role in the film prematurely revealed, Dafoe wore a cloak on-set to conceal his appearance from being outed publicly.
 The star of the film, Tom Holland, said that he got scared after bumping into Dafoe by accident one day on set and only then found out about his role in the film.
 Like Alfred Molina (who reprised his role as Otto Octavius/Doctor Octopus in the film), Dafoe was digitally de-aged for the character's 2002 self.
 Upon release of No Way Home, Dafoe's reprisal was met with universal acclaim.
 The Lanterns Brett Price wrote that Dafoe was "on another level" in No Way Home and not having his mask made him even more intimidating than he was in the 2002 film.
 Peter Travers of Good Morning America Amelia Emberwing of IGN praised Dafoe, Molina, and Foxx in No Way Home, while Vultures Bilge Ebiri said Dafoe "once again gets to have some modest fun with his character's divided self".